autocloudarc/0017-New-AzureRmLinuxVmFromOnPremVHD/README.md

 REQUIREMENTS
 1. An Azure subscription.
 If you or your organization does not already have a subscription, start here: https://azure.microsoft.com/en-us/
 2. An on-premises hypervisor.
-See REFERENCES: items for more information.
+See REFERENCES items for more information.

 ARGUMENTS
--s Existing subscription in which uploaded specialized VM will be provisioned . \n
+-s Existing subscription in which uploaded specialized VM will be provisioned .
--v Existing source path for *.vhd file that will be uploaded to Azure blob storage. \n -r
+-v Existing source path for *.vhd file that will be uploaded to Azure blob storage.
+-r
-Existing resource group that contains all network storage and compute resources associated with this *.vhd specialized image . \n
+Existing resource group that contains all network storage and compute resources associated with this *.vhd specialized image .
--l Azure region associated with the existing resource group to which this image will be uploaded and provisioned. \n -c New Azure storage account container name that will be created by this script to host the uploaded *.vhd specialized image for the Azure VM. \n
+-l Azure region associated with the existing resource group to which this image will be uploaded and provisioned.
+-c New Azure storage account container name that will be created by this script to host the uploaded *.vhd specialized image for the Azure VM.
--m New Azure VM name that will be used when creating the new specialized VM in Azure. \n -a Existing availability set into which the new Azure VM will be placed for update and failure domain fault tolerance. \n -t One or more new space-separated arbitrary tags for the new Azure VM that will be deployed. \n -u Existing Azure subnet into which the new Azure VM will be deployed. \n -e Exisitng Azure virtual network that contains the target subnet (-u) above. \n -z New disk size in GB of managed disk for new Azure VM. \n
+-m New Azure VM name that will be used when creating the new specialized VM in Azure.
+-a Existing availability set into which the new Azure VM will be placed for update and failure domain fault tolerance.
+-t One or more new space-separated arbitrary tags for the new Azure VM that will be deployed.
+-u Existing Azure subnet into which the new Azure VM will be deployed.
+-e Exisitng Azure virtual network that contains the target subnet (-u) above.
+-z New disk size in GB of managed disk for new Azure VM.

 EXAMPLE
 New-AzureRmLinuxVmFromOnPremVHD.sh -s 'MySubscription' -v '/mnt/d/vhd/MyOnPremVmImageForAzure.vhd' -r 'myResourceGroup' -l 'eastus2' -c 'containerforvhd'-m 'myVmName' -a 'MyAvilabilitySet' -t 'distro=CentOS7' -u 'MySubnetName'-e 'MyVnetName' -z 32